syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Spacing between messages

-SfChat allows to change spacing between the messages in view.
-Using SfChat.MessageSpacing property You can set the message spacing value in the chat control.
+SfChat allows to change the vertical spacing between the messages in view using `SfChat.MessageSpacing` property.
+The default value is 24.

-To customize MessageSpacing, refer the below code example:

 {% tabs %}
 {% highlight xaml %}